 The accommodation is comprised of 4 main buildings which are all multi-storey and 3 one storey buildings which house Music, Business Studies and a conference facility.
 The 4 main buildings do not have lifts, however two stair lifts have been fitted to enable access to our hall.
 There are disabled toilets in A Block, the 6th Form building and C Block.
 Adjustments have been made to make the site more accessible and ramps have been installed to facilitate access to the buildings.
 The site covers 4 –5 acres and the outside space includes a large grassed recreational area that is very uneven and therefore inaccessible to wheelchair users and challenging to those with physical impairments.

 Who can I contact for further information?

 The first point of contact for pastoral issues is the form tutor and for academic matters, the subject teacher.
 If further clarification or support is needed, the Subject Leader or the Head of Year are likely to be able to provide assistance.
 The SENCo is also available for consultation and appointments can be made via the school office.

-decision about how much support is allocated is dependent on the level of need and impact of interventions.
-If a young person is ‘statemented’ or the subject of an Education and Health Care Plan, we ensure that statutory requirements are met (as a minimum).
+Decisions about how much support is allocated is dependent on the level of need and impact of interventions.
+If a young person has an Education and Health Care Plan, we ensure that statutory requirements are met (as a minimum).
 We also seek and follow guidance from other professionals working with the child/ family and take on board the wishes and feelings of the young person and parents/carers.